Last updated: May 19, 2023

-Construction of Fort Chaplin began in 1864.
-It's function was to cover the flank of Fort Mahan, and to force enemies to detour around Fort Meigs by prolonging the obstructed line to that fortification.
+Fort Chaplin was a late-war earthwork.
+It was constructed by the 1st Maine Heavy Artillery in early 1864.
+Its function was to cover the flank of Fort Mahan, and to force enemies to detour around Fort Meigs by prolonging the obstructed line to that fortification.

 The fort was never fully armed nor was it garrisoned, but it was a relatively important fortification.
-Colonel Barton S. Alexander, the second Chief of Defenses, placed it among the second class of fortifications for purposes of retention.
+Colonel Barton S. Alexander, Chief Engineer of the Defenses of Washington, placed it among the second class of fortifications for purposes of retention in 1865.
 He believed that it occupied a position, "Which must be held when the city is threatened by a land attack."

 The work was completed in 1864 and had 12 gun emplacements.
 Eleven of them were empty, and a single 24-pounder siege gun mounted and set in position (en barbette) was the fort's sole armament.